 History (personal or family) of medullary thyroid carcinoma.
 Multiple endocrine neoplasia syndrome type 2.

 Inform patients of thyroid cancer risk and symptoms.
-Not for treating type 1 diabetes or ketoacidosis.
-Not a substitute for insulin.
-Not recommended for first-line treatment in patients inadequately controlled on diet and exercise.
 Discontinue if pancreatitis is suspected; do not restart if confirmed.
 History of pancreatitis: consider other antidiabetic therapies.
 Renal or hepatic dysfunction.
 Gastroparesis.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.

 Concomitant insulin (insufficient data); administer as separate injections not adjacent to each other.
 Hypoglycemia with sulfonylureas or insulin (consider reducing their doses).
 May affect absorption of other drugs (delayed gastric emptying).
 Monitor digoxin.

-Headache, GI upset, antibody formation, immunogenicity reactions (eg, urticaria), constipation; rare: pancreatitis (discontinue if occurs), papillary thyroid carcinoma, anaphylactic reactions and angioedema (discontinue if occurs).
+Headache, nausea, diarrhea, antibody formation, immunogenicity reactions (eg, urticaria), constipation; rare: pancreatitis (discontinue if occurs), papillary thyroid carcinoma, anaphylactic reactions and angioedema (discontinue if occurs).